coders-info/LDD/README.md

 ### Log-Driven Development (LDD)
 Log-Driven Development (LDD) is a software development approach where the design and construction of software are primarily informed and driven by the analysis of system logs.

-In this approach, logs are used as the fundamental source of truth for determining how a system should behave in both routine and exceptional circumstances.
+Logs are used as the fundamental source of truth for determining how a system should behave in both routine and exceptional circumstances.

 Developers use logs to abstract system requirements and functionality, write targeted tests, and then develop system features iteratively while respecting the guidance provided by the logs.
+LDD as the natural evolution of TDD (test-driven development) in production, and it gives R&D teams the transparency that they need to have to enable code to ship to production more quickly while maintaining the necessary checks and balances.

 ## Definitions